AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/logging-troubleshooting.md

 ## Implement a logger in a runtime action

-To implement a Logger in a runtime action add code similar to the following:
+To implement a Logger in a runtime action, add code similar to the following:

 ```js
 import { Core } from '@adobe/aio-sdk';